28 May Yoga for mental health recovery: a project with Ruah Mental Health Services

-Before setting foot on a yoga mat we did background research to understand Ruah’s organisational culture, and their key work with clients.
+Before setting foot on a yoga mat we did background research to understand Ruah’s organisational culture, and their work with clients.
 We also did a literature review of how yoga can help with mental health.
-This broad understanding allowed us to scope a program that would support Ruah’s work in the world.
+From this broad understanding we scoped a program that would support Ruah’s work in mental health recovery.

 Participants in Yoga for Mental Health Recovery develop the skills, motivation and knowledge to undertake a yoga practice at home and in the community, in accordance with their own, personal objectives for their yoga practice.
 They can assess their own readiness, and communicate their needs with a teacher and support crew.

-Ruah recognises that recovery in mental health means different things to different people, so we spent time helping each person understand if this was the program for them and what they wanted to get out of it.
-These preparatory sessions also allowed us to work more accurately with the diverse range of mental health needs and the considerable range in physical capacities of participants.
+Ruah recognises that recovery in mental health means different things to different people.
+In their individual consults we helped each person understand if this was the program for them and what they wanted to get out of it.
+These preparatory sessions allowed us to work more accurately with the diverse range of mental health needs and the considerable range in physical capacities.

 Feedback after the individual sessions included physical and emotional benefits: